Interested-Deving-1896/FerrumOS/README.md

 `FerrumOS` is an experimental operating system written in **Rust**.
 It utilizes the **Limine** bootloader for initial system startup and runs within the **QEMU** emulator for development and testing.

+This represents the practical part of my Bachelor's thesis.
+The theoretical part which documents this project can be found in: `./FerrumOS_Thesis`

 ### Features

 * **4-Level Paging**: `./kernel/src/memory` - Implements 4-Level paging for virtual memory management.